Table of contents

 - Hit "+ New action" at the bottom of the right-hand side panel

-- Enter your Saved Search condition "customer won status."
+- Enter your NetSuite workflow Saved Search Condition "customer won status."

 - Click "Save" because your workflow is ready.